Uwadon1/S.H_Cloud_Devops_Engineering/LEMP_STACK/Lemp_Stack.md

 SHOW DATABASES;
 ```

 ![Show database](./img/show-db.png)

-The -p flag will prompt for password used when creating the example_user
+The -p flag will prompt for the password used when creating the example_user

 __5.__ __Create a test table named todo_list__.

-From MySQL console, run the following:
+From the MySQL console, run the following:
 ```
 CREATE TABLE todo_database.todo_list (
   item_id INT AUTO_INCREMENT,